 Sec.
-38-87. - Required plan and document information Information for development in flood hazard areas.
+38-87. - Information for development in flood hazard areas.

 The site plan or construction documents for any development subject to the requirements of this chapter shall be drawn to scale and shall include, as applicable to the proposed development: